MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-purchase-products-sale.md

     > [!NOTE]
 >   You can also change the **Quantity to Purchase** field on grayed lines even though they represent fully available sales quantities.
 5. Choose the **OK** button.

     A purchase order is created for each vendor of items on the sales order, including any quantity changes that you made in the **Create Purchase Orders** window.
 7. Proceed to process the purchase order or orders, for example, by editing or adding purchase order lines.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 ## <a name="to-create-a-purchase-invoice-from-a-sales-order-or-sales-invoice"></a>To create a purchase invoice from a sales order or sales invoice
 To create a single purchase invoice for one or more lines on a sales document by first selecting which vendor to buy from, you use the **Create Purchase Invoice** function.

 > [!NOTE]
 >   This function creates a purchase invoice for the exact item quantity on the selected sales document.
 To change the purchase quantity, you must edit the purchase invoice after it is created.